 But as the U.K. government rolls out a road map for returning to life pre-pandemic and our workplaces begin to open again, it’s clear that our office culture might have changed permanently.
 Many of us can say with confidence that we do not miss our commutes, whether they involve driving into work or being pinned into the corner of a carriage on the Northern line.
 And though cooking lunches at home can be taxing, the prospect of cycling through Pret, Itsu, and Leon each week sounds equally as draining (not to mention expensive).
-Working from home might be a long-term change, which is why it might (finally) be time to take your work-from-home setup a bit more seriously.
+In fact, working from home might be a permanent change, as companies consider allowing more flexibility for employees, which is why it might (finally) be time to take your work-from-home setup a bit more seriously.

 Everyone we spoke to stressed the need to have a proper work space.
 This included Sam Butcher, a partnerships lead at social learning start-up Aula, who has worked from home on and off for seven years in London and, before that, at a start-up in Boston.
 “There was a time when I didn’t have a proper place to sit and work, and I’d just work from my laptop on the sofa (or occasionally in bed) and it caused me horrendous back pain.
 I would feel lethargic all the time.
 Spending all your time in one room can be really tough, both mentally and ergonomically.”

 Butcher turned his flat’s second bedroom into an office, and has a simple white pine desk from Wayfair (the exact model is not available, but we found a similar-looking one).
 “I also switched out my laptop for a desktop computer.
 The work space and the living space are completely separate; that compartmentalisation has been so crucial to achieving a bit of balance.”